MARData-BU/RNAseq_Pipeline/README.md

   are the batch_folder variable pasted with 1:batch_num (e.g: if batch_num is 3 and bat_folder is FITOMON_0, the batch folders will be considered as FITOMON_01, FITOMON_02 and FITOMON_03).
 If you have only one batch
   and they are not stored in any folder rather than within the fastq_directory, please leave this variable as 'NA' or 'FALSE'.
   - fastq_suffix: suffix for the fastq files (usually .fastq.gz or .fq.gz).
-  - lanes: number of lanes (1, 2, 3...).
+  - lanes: number of lanes (1, 2, 3...)
+AFTER the merge.
 Only used for the generation of the table4QCpresentation.xlsx.
+If lanes are merged or else the data has NO lanes, this parameter must be 1.

   ################
   MERGE PARAMETERS